kaleb/kaleb.github.com/comp/os/chrome/_posts/2011-07-11-chromeos-split-windows.md

 Windows can now be split vertically.
 Now when a new browser is created or when a terminal is opened, the new windows are no longer full screen by default.
-The user can now drag to the left or right the width of the window allowing two windows--whether it be a browser or terminal--to be viewed at the same time.
+The user can now drag to the left or right the width of the window allowing two windows&mdash;whether it be a browser or terminal&mdash;to be viewed at the same time.
 It's a boon to productivity.
 In the upper right hand corner of the browser windows there is now a _maximize_ button so that the user may quickly maximize a window.
 Another change made was the functionality of one of the function keys.
-What used to be a button dedicated to switching windows--exactly the same functionality of <kbd>alt</alt> + <kbd>tab</kbd>--is now used to maximize windows from the keyboard.
+What used to be a button dedicated to switching windows&mdash;exactly the same functionality of <kbd>alt</alt> + <kbd>tab</kbd>&mdash;is now used to maximize windows from the keyboard.
 If you want to be able to resize your windows with the keyboard, there's keyboard shortcuts for that.